codinglinde/codinglinde/README.md

 ### 👋 Hi there, I’m Linde! ###

 🌱 In September 2021, I made the switch from a non-technical background into technology.<br>
-👩🏾‍💻 Career switching into Software Engineering.
+👩🏾‍💻 Software Engineer, specialising in the area of front-end web application development.

 ## 👀 Currently Learning ##
-* Software Engineering
 * JavaScript <3
+* TypeScript
+* React

 ## 🎯 Goals ##
 * Improve my current programming skills 🚀